20hertz/TimeBurn/README.md

 # TimeBurn

 TimeBurn is a cross-platform interval timer application for iOS and watchOS.
-It lets users create timers with custom active and rest durations, round counts, and optional infinite runs.
+It lets users create timers with custom active and rest durations, round counts.
 Timers are synchronized between iOS and watchOS, ensuring that when a user starts, pauses, or resets a timer on one device, the other device remains in sync.

 ---